Dialogues with AI Reduce Beliefs in Misinformation but Build No Lasting Discernment Skills: System Design

 \subsection{Interaction Flow \& Conversation Data}

 Each session follows a standardized protocol.
 Participants first indicate whether they have seen the news item before, then provide an initial authenticity rating using a binary choice (REAL/FAKE) and confidence slider (0-100\%).
 The system then initiates a conversation where the AI attempts to persuade users toward the correct answer if they were wrong (refer to Figure \ref{fig:conversation_3} to view an example from one such conversation).
 If they were correct, the AI response reinforces the user's belief, and the user can still interact with the AI system (refer to Figure \ref{fig:AI_conversations_1} to view an example from one such conversation).
+Our data shows that users changed their initial assessment in 81.14\% of conversations when initially incorrect, and maintained their assessment in 98.68\% of conversations when initially correct.

 After the dialogue concludes (maximum 9 exchanges), participants provide a final rating for the news item using the same interface.
 All interactions are logged with timestamps, including initial ratings, conversation turns, and final ratings.
 The system records participant responses, AI responses, and metadata (participant ID, item details) for subsequent analysis.
 Data is stored both on Qualtrics and via the Google Sheets API.
 Appendix Section \ref{app:conversation_details} provides additional examples and details on the conversation data.